yclas/guides/docs/Plugins-membership-plans-to-post.md

 Users have the option to cancel their subscription renewal.
 In order to do that, they need to go to the user **Edit Profile** page and press a button called  **Cancel Subscription**.

-**This feature is available with our 2.7.0 release and it's only available in our premium themes!**